FriendsOfTerraform/modules/aws/ec2/README.md

 - (string) **`instance_password_data`** _[since v1.0.0]_

     Base-64 encoded encrypted password data for the instance.
 Useful for getting the administrator password for instances running Microsoft Windows.
-This attribute is only exported if `get_password_data = true`
+This attribute is only exported if `get_windows_password = true`

 - (string) **`instance_primary_network_interface_id`** _[since v1.0.0]_